“A CLERK from Oxford was there also,

 – The Clerk

-The Clerk’s current projects include a short story collection about life aboard the first generation ship, literary and philosophical essays, and stuffing his apartment with as many books as is physically possible.
+The Clerk’s current projects include a comic fantasy novel, literary and philosophical essays, and stuffing his apartment with as many books as is physically possible.